Bathroom Remodeling / Remodelling Techniques

 I leave you with this last nugget.
 The privacy afforded when using the bathroom allows guests the opportunity for close examination.
 Make no mistake - you will be judged.
 So get out there and together let's put the "vain" back in vanity.

-The opinions expressed in this column are solely those of the author.
+The opinions expressed in this column are solely those of the authors and are not endorsed by Greentea Design.
 There is however some darn useful information if you can get through the sauciness.
 Please send any comments or opinions to firstname.lastname@example.org and who knows - Mr. Dreffel might even deign to read them.

 Copyright © 2000-2017 Hints and Things